Hidden Disabilities Sunflower: International adoption

+Ireland

+It has been adopted by Aer Lingus, Bank of Ireland, Irish Ferries, the Irish Rugby Football Union and The Square, Tallaght.

 New Zealand

 In April 2025, Nelson Airport in New Zealand officially joined the Hidden Disabilities Sunflower programme, offering sunflower lanyards to passengers who wish to discreetly indicate they have a hidden disability.

 Hong Kong

 It has been adopted by Hong Kong International Airport as well as by HSBC Bank.

 North America

 In Canada, airports that have adopted the Hidden Disabilities Sunflower include Montréal-Trudeau International Airport and Vancouver International Airport.

 Airports in the United States that have adopted the Hidden Disabilities Sunflower include Tulsa International Airport and Central Illinois Regional Airport.

 South America

 In July 2023, Brazil sanctioned Law No. 14,624, which recognizes the Hidden Disabilities Sunflower as the national symbol for hidden disabilities.
 This law amends the Brazilian Law for the Inclusion (disability rights) (13.146/15) to provide for the use of the Sunflower lanyard by people with hidden disabilities.

 Switzerland

 The Hidden Disabilities Sunflower has been introduced on a trial basis by the Swiss Federal Railways (SBB) since May 2025 to offer additional support for passengers with invisible disabilities.
 The initiative is gradually gaining wider social recognition as well, with private organisations offering benefits or supportive services to Sunflower cardholders, for example discounted cinema entry or educational support services.